 If you have any questions about AbbVie's Niaspan.com website that have not been answered click here.
 This website and the information contained herein is intended for use by US residents only, is provided for informational purposes only, and is not intended to replace a discussion with a healthcare provider.
 All decisions regarding patient care must be made with a healthcare provider and consider the unique characteristics of each patient.

 IMPORTANT SAFETY INFORMATION

 For more information, talk with your healthcare provider.

-NIASPAN® (niacin extended-release) tablets are a prescription medication used along with diet when a low-cholesterol diet and exercise alone are not enough.
+NIASPAN® (niacin extended-release) tablets are a prescription medication used along with diet when a low-cholesterol diet and exercise alone are